 Raising Kittens Tips

-For many of us this may be the first kitten or pet we have ever had due to being allergic to every animal up until the discovery of the Siberian breed.
+For many of us with asthma & allergies this may be the first kitten or pet we have ever had due to being allergic to every animal up until the discovery of this amazing breed.
 Understandably, it can seem a bit overwhelming to figure out how to raise a kitten and deal with common issues that may arise as a kitten parent.
 Below are some tips, recommendations, and tricks to help you along your pet parent journey.
 Some of the below info is specific to Magic Siberians policies, while other information is general for any cat.

 Kitten Care Recommendations